Special Education Visual And Performing Arts

 Theater- Historical and Cultural Context

-Develop knowledge and understanding of relationships between theater, history and culture
+Goal Stem 1 THE STUDENT will develop knowledge and understanding of relationships between theater, history and culture.....

 By month/date, given verbal prompt " push switch, THE STUDENT will activate augmentative communication device to say lines in the dramatization related to Thanksgiving with 60% accuracy for 6 out of 10 performances as observed and recorded by staff.